bryandevelops/SolarSystem/README.md

 ###### Note

-~The project was planned and all features were implemented in exactly 7-days.
-~Use fullscreen while viewing!
-It is meant to be a fullscreen desktop experience.
+~Use fullscreen while using!
+It is meant to be a fullscreen experience.

 ##### Enjoy!